 The following are some of the benefits of developing a positive and productive corporate culture:

-- Financial Success: When there is a pleasant corporate culture the workforce performs enthusiastically and put in extra efforts to increase sales, maximize profit, reduce cost and streamline the operations to achieve financial success.
+- Financial Success: When there is a pleasant corporate culture, the workforce performs enthusiastically.
+Employees put in extra efforts to increase sales, maximize profit, reduce cost and streamline the operations to achieve financial success.

 - Employee Satisfaction: Employees feel safe and that they are heard and valued by the organization when there exists a robust corporate culture.

 - Retention: A satisfied employee develops a commitment to his/her work and the organization.
 Moreover, the person looks for a long-term association with the company, which ultimately reduces the employees turnover percentage.

 - Engagement: Employees’ engagement towards their duties and the organization is the result of an efficient corporate culture.
 Also, the staff seems to be highly committed and motivated to give their best for achieving the company’s goals.

 - Recruiting: Job seekers today, want to work for the companies which have an impressive culture and consider the employees as a valuable asset for the organization.
 Therefore, a positive work culture helps the company to acquire resourceful talent and eases out the recruiting process.